 Baron Melles is despised by most of the Imperial court.
 But within minutes of being named the Emperor's heir, he is swamped by members of the court cheerfully gold digging on behalf of themselves or their daughters/sisters/nieces/cousins.
 Since Melles knew exactly what the rest of the court thought of him, he recognized this for what it was immediately.

 Glinda from Wicked married for the money.
 It doesn't help that she didn't love her husband and was in love with for her female best friend.

 Dubliners: Ignatius Gallaher in "A Little Cloud" means to "marry money", with some rich German or Jews.

 Brother Cadfael series: An interestingly positive example: Avice of Thornbury is completely honest about becoming a rich nobleman's mistress for status and riches.
 However, in the end their relationship reminded that of a married couple.
 Also, she turned to be the only person to have any affection for him, and was genuinely sad when he got killed.

-Anthony Trollope created many of these: Burgo Fitzgerald is among the best known.
+Anthony Trollope created many of these and of both genders.
+Burgo Fitzgerald is among the best known.